 proof, creative community.

-collective process of designing and making beautiful large-scale mandalas; led by visiting Scottish artist Therese Muskus.
+This year we will be exploring local challenges, and possible solutions, in each community through the collective process of designing and making beautiful large-scale mandalas; led by visiting Scottish artist Therese Muskus.
 The Festival will take place between 12_27th September.
 Starting at Shoeburyness

 This online programme of activities was an opportunity to be Inspired, to Reflect, to Make and Do in order to prepare us for the walking festival rescheduled for 12th – 27th of September.

 Whilst we are hopeful that the rescheduled dates will be able to go ahead, we are committed to the delivery of this project and will make alternative online arrangements for the September dates if

 T100 Calling Festival Dates